There are 2 projects in YouTrack related to IntelliJ IDEA:

 Hard-to-reproduce bugs shall be assigned to one of the testers.
 If the tester fails to reproduce it and the submitter does not provide more information, the issue shall be resolved as "Cannot reproduce".

 Support-like issues ("I cannot find a way to compile my project...") shall be assigned to Sergey Baranov (IDEA technical support specialist).

-If the issue is unlikely to be resolved in the nearest future it shall be moved to IDEABKL.
+If the issue is unlikely to be resolved in the nearest future it shall be postponed as "Shelved" or moved to IDEABKL.